Deokishisu/CrystalDust/INSTALL.md

     >   Where *\<folder where CrystalDust is to be stored>* is the path of the folder [where you chose to store CrystalDust](#Choosing-where-to-store-crystaldust-WSL1).
 Then run the `git clone` command again.
     </details>

-2. Install agbcc into CrystalDust.
+2. Install [agbcc](https://github.com/pret/agbcc)(or [agbcc](https://github.com/holmesmr/agbcc) for M1 Mac users) into CrystalDust.
 The commands to run depend on certain conditions. **You should only follow one of the listed instructions**:
 - If agbcc has **not been built before** in the folder where you chose to store CrystalDust, run the following commands to build and install it into CrystalDust:

     ```bash